clinfo/SBMolGen/README.md

 In this study, we developed a new deep learning-based molecular generator, SBMolGen, that integrates a recurrent neural network, a Monte Carlo tree search, and docking simulations.
 The results of an evaluation using four target proteins (two kinases and two G protein-coupled receptors) showed that the generated molecules had a better binding affinity score (docking score) than the known active compounds, and they possessed a broader chemical space distribution.
 SBMolGen not only generates novel binding active molecules but also presents 3D docking poses with target proteins, which will be useful in subsequent drug design.

-SBMolGen is modify based [ChemTS](https://github.com/tsudalab/ChemTS).
+SBMolGen uses and modifies some [ChemTS](https://github.com/tsudalab/ChemTS) features.
 ## Requirements
 1. [Python](https://www.anaconda.com/download/)>=2.7
 2. [Keras](https://github.com/fchollet/keras) (version 2.0.5) If you installed the newest version of keras, some errors will show up.
 Please change it back to keras 2.0.5 by pip install keras==2.0.5.